 A driver I have mentored since he went solo just over a year ago is losing his daily motivation.
-Over the past couple of months, he's been asking for more and more time off, complaining about loads, and leaving much too late after receiving the load assignment.
+Over the past couple of months, he's been asking for more and more time off, complaining about loads, and not leaving early enough after receiving the load assignment.
 When I tried to discuss this with him, he said, “I haven't gotten a good load in a long time.
 Our Fleet Manager isn't motivating me to run hard and is giving me short loads.”

 I tried to explain to this driver that if the appointments are set for midnight, he complains about lack of parking.
 If the appointments are set during the day, he complains about traffic.
 On long loads, he complains there isn't enough time to deliver, and on short loads, he complains he isn't making any money.
 There is no way to satisfy this driver.

-The truly sad thing about this whole situation is that this driver was a “run hard, get it done” 3000 mile a week driver for months.
-He knows how to manage his time, he understands the urgency of getting to customers on time.
+The truly sad thing about this whole situation is that this driver was a “run hard, get it done” 3000 mile a week driver for several months.
+He knows how to manage his time and he understands the urgency of getting to customers on time.
 However, he's progressively leaving for his loads later and later, to the point of jeopardizing the load.
-I'm not sure if he is just being lazy, or faked being a hard worker and now his true colors are showing.
+I'm not sure if he is just being lazy, or if he faked being a hard worker and now his true colors are showing.

 For example, he got an 800 mile load and was given two full drive shifts to do it.
 That should have been easy to do.
 Then he called me and said, “They didn't get me loaded until 14:30.
 If dispatch thinks I'm leaving now, they can forget it.
 I'm not sitting in work traffic, I'm going back to bed.”

 At that point, he had already been sitting for over 24 hours because he kept rejecting loads and complaining.
-Sixteen hours later, the driver left bragging to me about how he was going to just run the load in early and drop it.
-The problem was that he didn't leave himself enough time to get there on time, so there was no way he could get in early.
+Sixteen hours later the driver left, all the while bragging to me how he was going to just run the load in early and drop it.
+The problem was that he didn't leave himself enough room to make the appointment on time, so there was no way he could get in early.
 The whole trip he kept saying, “I'll either violate to get it in, or maybe I'll just tell dispatch to get another driver to meet me.
 It's their problem, let them do their job.”

 He is so wrong.
 Getting the load in on time is his problem and his job.